shegy28/To-Do-list/README.md

 # 📖 [TO-DO-LIST] <a name="about-project"></a>

-> A website that tell and shows more information about a fashion event that is held annually.
+> A TO-DO website that dynamically load user's to do list .

 **[TO-DO-LIST]** is a Module 2 project from microverse.